Stuycs-K/final-project-10-tungs/WORKLOG.md

 Homework:
 - Made processing transitions in draw() more efficient

+Merge #3: (This was when I only supported Bipartite coloring algorithm)
+- Merged to main branch since I had written 3 algorithms and one of them was visually compatible.
+- Also removed old code from main program

 - Graph visualizations:
 - Added support for Bipartite graph visualization and tested it -- now this algorithm can be